May 14, 2020

 - IT the industry is the only way to grow the economy of the world.
 Companies allow their employees to work from home facilities in the IT industry.

-- IT spending forecasts indicate continued demand for cloud infrastructure service and a potential increase in spending on specialized software.
+- IT spending forecasts indicate continued demand for cloud infrastructure services and a potential increase in spending on specialized software.
 Forecasts also anticipate increased demand for communication equipment and telecom services as organizations encourage employees to work from home, and schools move to online courses.

 - Most organizations do not have a tech stack in place for a reliable business continuity plan (BCP).
 Due to enhanced remote work scenarios, the IT department will play a large role in future BCPs and will need help from IT service providers in procuring devices, setting up a resilient, flexible and secure network, disaster recovery system, IT security, etc.